AnandKumar9/TechnicalNotes/Thoughts.md

 [toc]

+##### Nov 20, 2024: Looking at next year

+What does Mike want: Exciting POCs, new intersections of technologies <br>What does Swapna want: Smooth executions of projects <br>What would platform want: Hardcore mobile insights  <br>What would Lauren want: Medium level involvement in projects

+Really boils down to two things - Knowledge of all things mobile, Actual underdstanding of EASE codebase.
+And while this is true for mobile general, pratically speaking the emphasis obviously has to be on iOS.

+And then its about building a brand with external presence, and having the executive kind speech.

 ##### Sep 30th, 2024: What the world looks for in a DE

 A DE is someone who commands respect.
 And it can't just be from the work he does but also from the **demeanour** in which he carries himself.
 Maintain a pleasant body language. **Talk with dignity**, and measure.
 Not get into arguments over every trivial thing.
 And also carry myself well, and **dress smartly**.
 I should strive to be able to inspire people, and make connections.